microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 ## Context and Problem Statement

-Its very common in co-pilot implementations to have a streamlined output of messages from the LLM and currently that's not possible while using ISKFunctions.InvokeAsync or Kernel.RunAsync methods, which enforces users to work around the Kernel and Functions to use `ITextCompletion` and `IChatCompletion` services directly as the only interfaces that currently support streaming.
+It is quite common in co-pilot implementations to have a streamlined output of messages from the LLM (large language models)M and currently that is not possible while using ISKFunctions.InvokeAsync or Kernel.RunAsync methods, which enforces users to work around the Kernel and Functions to use `ITextCompletion` and `IChatCompletion` services directly as the only interfaces that currently support streaming.

 Currently streaming is a capability that not all providers do support and this as part of our design we try to ensure the services will have the proper abstractions to support streaming not only of text but be open to other types of data like images, audio, video, etc.

-Needs to be clear for the sk developer when he is attempting to get a streaming data.
+Needs to be clear for the sk developer when he is attempting to get streaming data.

 ## Decision Drivers